 - Stay active but avoid strenuous activities and sex, which can cause uterine contractions

 At Atlantic Shared Beginnings Raleigh, North Carolina, we provide the knowledge and support our clients need for their unique fertility journey.
 Your health, well-being, and safety will always be at the heart of everything we do.
-If you are considering donor eggs, we are here to answer your questions and listen.
+We are here to answer your questions and listen if you consider donor eggs.
 Schedule your free consultation today.